Independent review process

-In certain circumstances, advertisers or complainants can request a review of the ASA Council’s adjudication, including a Council decision not to investigate a complaint after its deliberation.
+In certain circumstances, advertisers or complainants can request a review of the ASA Council’s ruling, including a Council decision not to investigate a complaint after its deliberation.

-Both sides have 21 days from the date on the ASA’s letter of notification of the adjudication to ask the Independent Reviewer of ASA Adjudications, Sir Hayden Phillips, to review the case.
-But they must be able to establish that a substantial flaw of process or adjudication is apparent, or show that additional relevant evidence is available.
+Both sides have 21 days from the date on the ASA’s letter of notification of the ruling to ask the Independent Reviewer of the Rulings of the ASA Council, Sir Hayden Phillips, to review the case.
+But they must be able to establish that a substantial flaw of process or ruling is apparent, or show that additional relevant evidence is available.

 If the Independent Reviewer decides not to accept the request (in whole or in part) because he considers that it does not meet either of the two grounds set out above he will inform the person making the request.